netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecexportersindexopentelemetry">openTelemetry</a></b></td>
         <td>object</td>
         <td>
-          Open telemetry configuration, such as the IP address and port to send enriched logs, metrics and or traces to.<br/>
+          OpenTelemetry configuration, such as the IP address and port to send enriched logs or metrics to.<br/>
         </td>
         <td>false</td>
       </tr></tbody>